jmquigley/gadgets/docs/lib/tabs/TabContainer.md

 This example sets the max number of tabs to 3, so the fourth would be suppressed.

+The title value for a Tab component is unique within the container.
+If the same title is given, then the last one is used.

 ## API
 #### Events
 - `onRemove(tab)` - When a tab is removed this event is invoked.
 The